 The fingers reached his head.
-They traced along his jawline, and found the scar, the jagged line of tooth-marks that cut across his face on their way round his skull, as if someone had tried to bite his head in half.
+They traced along his jawline, and found the scar, the jagged line of tooth-marks that cut across his face on their way round his skull, as if a giant had tried to bite his head in half.

 “And that’s where…”

 The fingers began to trace the scar, tapping lightly on each tooth mark.

 The fingers suddenly withdrew, pulled by the arms back among the shelves.
 There was tapping and rustling and murmuring that might have come from multiple voices and then the fingers returned, clutching a slender box.

 “Bronze and a little finger.
 Strong yet pliable.
 A wand for a survivor.”